Ataao/CTF-Writeups/HeroCTFv3/Wu_ExtractMyBlocks.md

 block_size = 32
 auth_length = 129
 """
-The payload, why it looks like this, because I take the 13th chars before the flag, is "our password : ",  but it has to be in the same block, but the previous block is 14 bytes long, so i add 2 random char before.
+The payload, why it looks like this ?
+Because I take the 13th chars before the flag, it's "our password : ",  but it has to be in the same block, but the previous block is 14 bytes long, so I add 2 random char before.
 """
 line = ['z','a','o','u','r',' ','p','a','s','s','w','o','r','d',' ',':',' ']
 flag = []